AhmadBokhari765/Project-E24/README.md

 # Project-E24
 A group project for 3 second year AI students, members include Samik, Nokhaiz and Syed.
+This project involves creation of a board game called Origins and automating it using an RL Agent.